itberrios/facial_keypoints/README.md

 ## Project Overview
+This project is an extension of the Facial Keypoint project from Udacity's COmputer Vision Nanodegree.
 For this project we will use the youtube faces dataset to train a model to learn 68 distinct landmarks upon a face.
 The trained model is then used to create some interesting face filters, using the locations of the eyes, nose, mouth, and jawline.

 ## Approach